All the biggest talking points from the 2020 Golden Globes

 — spring • 스프링키스 (@jekkibby) January 6, 2020

-Although it was snubbed in the Best Motion Picture category and didn’t pick up awards for Best Director or Best Screenplay, South Korean thriller Parasite at least took home the award for Best Foreign Language Film.
+Although it was snubbed in the Best Motion Picture category and didn’t win Best Director or Best Screenplay, South Korean thriller Parasite at least took home the award for Best Foreign Language Film.
 While collecting the trophy, director Bong Joon-ho shared some wise advice that will enrich both your viewing habits and, when applied in a broader context, your life as a whole: “Once you overcome the one-inch tall barrier of subtitles, you will be introduced to so many more amazing films.”

 J Lo’s big moment of recognition didn’t happen

 Much praise has been heaped on Jennifer Lopez for her role in Hustlers, in which she plays Ramona, one of a group of strippers who con Wall Street workers.
-But while her performance is her most critically acclaimed so far, it wasn’t rewarded with a trophy at the Golden Globes.
+But while her performance is her most critically acclaimed so far, it wasn’t rewarded at the Golden Globes.
 Will her lack of a win spur Oscars voters on to give her a golden statuette?
 We’ll find out on February 9.

-Olivia Colman is still the most refreshing speech-giver
+Olivia Colman remains the most refreshing speech-giver

-Last awards season, Olivia Colman stole hearts with her refreshingly candid and honest acceptance speeches.
+Last awards season, Olivia Colman stole hearts with her candid acceptance speeches.
 One year on, nothing has changed.
-When the actor walked up to collect the award for Best Performance By An Actress In A Television Series – Drama, she delivered a giddy stream-of-consciousness in which she revealed she’d already been hitting the booze because she didn’t think she’d win and acted like the most wholesome, excited fan of everyone around her.
+When she collected the award for Best Performance By An Actress In A Television Series – Drama, she delivered a giddy stream-of-consciousness in which she revealed she’d already hit the booze because she didn’t think she’d win and acted like the most wholesome, excited fan of everyone around her.

-PWB thanks Obama
+PWB thanked Obama

 Phoebe #goldenglobes queen thanking Obama in her acceptance speech 🙌❤️ pic.twitter.com/k6fOzH1wrV